Sobhu7777/useless_project_temp/README.md

 [People are walking around tragically unaware of what snack their mood truly embodies — a crisis in the making.
 Without proper snack-based prophecies, humanity risks eating the wrong vada at the wrong time, misinterpreting emotional chaya signals, and completely missing out on their spiritually destined thattukada fate.
 We’re here to fix the world’s most pointless, yet deeply urgent, snack–emotion alignment crisis.]

 ### The Solution (that nobody asked for)
 [We built Thatukkada Mood Scanner, the only app brave enough to combine cutting-edge AI emotion detection with completely unscientific snack prophecies.
-Using face detection and emotion analysis, our virtual thattukada legends — Rajettan and Shankaran Ammavan — judge your face harder than your auntie at a wedding.
+Using face detection and emotion analysis, our virtual thattukada legend judge your face harder than your auntie at a wedding.
 Then, with the wisdom of a thousand banana fritters, we deliver your Snack Horoscope, Snack Reincarnation, and Snack Death Prediction — all accompanied by overly dramatic TTS narration, tacky animations, and background music that feels like a tea shop in 1998.]

 ## Technical Details
 ### Technologies/Components Used